Academics • Distance Learning

 Distance learning at Midland College is planned learning that normally occurs in a different place from teaching and, as a result, requires special techniques of course design, special instructional techniques, special methods of communication by electronics and other technology, as well as special organizational and administrative arrangements.

-Through its Distance Learning Program, Midland College offers a variety of non-traditional learning environments:
+Through its Distance Learning Program, Midland College offers the following non-traditional learning environments:

 Online Courses (Web Based) are developed by individual instructors and provide complete course delivery through use of the Internet.
 Midland College utilizes the Canvas Learning Management System for online course delivery.
 Students will need to meet certain Hardware and Software System Requirements in order to use Canvas.

 Finding an Online Course